fasil729/Home-Rental-System/README.md

 ## Future Considerations

-- Uploading the system to a production environment.
+- Deploy the system to a production environment.
+- Devlop mobile Application
 - Integrating image compression algorithms and image formatting to improve performance and optimize storage usage.
 - Integrating AI to enhance scam control within the system.